perryf/wurflEx/README.md

 The `example memcache` button is yet to come.

 #### Realworld Example
-* This technology can be used in real life situations in order to optimize user experience as well as processing speed.
+This technology can be used in real life situations in order to optimize user experience as well as processing speed.
 Depending on the device or the software the user is currently on, you can implement certain features and not others, or limit or enhance certain parts of your application.
 This allows a great amount of flexibility and control flow from the developer's standpoint.

+#### How to Run
+To run this application, do the following:
+* Clone down this repository and change into this directory on your local machien
+* Run `npm install` to install the necessary dependencies
+* Run `node index.js` to start the server and visit `localhost:8888` in your browser

 **2015 ScientiaMobile Incorporated**